bitcoin-api/bitcoin-api/README.md

 **Upcoming Feature**

-Counter that shows the sum of all EnviroWithdrawAmounts
+Counter that shows the sum of all EnviroWithdrawAmount contributions ever

 Estimated Completion Date: late 2020, early 2021